peterjmarko/llm-narrative-framework/README.template.md

 # LLM Personality Matching Experiment Framework

 This project provides a fully automated and reproducible pipeline for testing a Large Language Model's (LLM) ability to solve a "who's who" personality matching task.
 It handles everything from data preparation and query generation to LLM interaction, response parsing, and final statistical analysis.
+The framework is ideal for researchers investigating LLM capabilities and developers who need a robust system for automated, large-scale experimentation.

 ## Research Question
 At its core, this project investigates whether a Large Language Model (LLM) can solve a complex matching task: given a set of sanitized, narrative personality descriptions (derived from birth data) and a corresponding set of general biographical profiles, can the LLM correctly pair them at a rate significantly greater than chance?